hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-We work with sand piles in the plane, rather than in three dimensions.
-The height of the standing layer is denoted $S$, and the additional thickness of the rolling layer is $R$.
+The height of the standing layer is denoted $S$, and the thickness of the rolling layer on top is called $R$.
 The total height of the sand pile is then

 $$